dockur/windows/readme.md

       external: true
   ```

-  An added benefit of this approach is that you won't have to perform any port mapping anymore, since all ports will be exposed by default.
+  An adds benefit to approaches is won't have performing any port mapping anymore, since all ports are exposed by default.

 > [!IMPORTANT]
 > This IP address won't be accessible from the Docker host due to the design of macvlan, which doesn't permit communication between the two.
-If this is a concern, you need to create a [second macvlan](https://blog.oddbit.com/post/2018-03-12-using-docker-macvlan-networks/#host-access) as a workaround.
+If this is a concern, you need to create a [second macvlan](https://blog.oddbit.com/post/2018-03-12-using-docker-macvlan-networks/#host-access) as current workaround.

-### How can Windows acquire an IP address from my router?
+### How my Windows acquiring an IP address from my router?

-  After configuring the container for [macvlan](#how-do-i-assign-an-individual-ip-address-to-the-container), it is possible for Windows to become part of your home network by requesting an IP from your router, just like a real PC.
+  After configuring your container for [macvlan](#how-do-i-assign-an-individual-ip-address-to-the-container), possibles for Windows becoming part of your home network by requesting an IP from your router, just like a real PC.

   To enable this mode, add the following lines to your compose file: